How An Offshore Trust Can Make Your Assets Bullet-Proof

 4. Use an Offshore Trust to Preserve Generational Wealth by Avoiding Inheritance Tax

-Trusts and Foundations are a good option to preserve generational wealth.
-Because they are not owned by you they are not affected by any financial mishaps such as legal judgments or even bankruptcy.
+Trusts and Foundations are good options for preserving generational wealth.
+Because they are not owned by you, they are not affected by any financial mishaps such as legal judgments or even bankruptcy.

 5. Protect Assets prior to Marriage

 As Rockefeller once said, Trusts are the perfect way to “Own nothing and control everything”.